UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 Fig. 8.
 Completing the driver installation.

-4. Control Panel application
+Control Panel default application

-Once the USB-Blaster driver installed, if the computer already has been using Quartus Prime, we can control the DE10-Lite board resources from the Control Panel application found in the CD disk from Terasic.
+(Optional) Once the USB-Blaster driver installed, if the computer already has been using Quartus Prime, we can control the DE10-Lite board resources from the Control Panel application found in the CD disk from Terasic.
 Let us test the switches, LED and 7-segment displays.

 Firstly, as seen in Fig. 9a, from the directory System CD --> Tools --> ControlPanel, copy the "bin" library to where Quartus Prime is installed in your PC, for example at C:\intelFPGA_lite\20.1\quartus